 Between ourselves and Jim’s sister Judy, we grow about 95% of the seeds offered in the seed catalogue.
 The remainder of the seeds come from either a commercial seed source (about 4%), indicated with a (C) after each variety, or from a certified organic source (like Frank Morton of Wild Garden Seed in Oregon).

 Jim and Marie-Louise relocated to Humboldt as of 2005 where Jim has been gardening/farming at St. Peter’s Abbey ever since.
-Their daughter Rachelle has moved back to the family farm and lives there with her partner Russell.
+Their daughter Rachelle has moved back to the family farm.
 She is finding it a challenge to take over such a complex operation but with many people offering support (including you reading this!) it is feeling a little more possible every day!

 We have always been and will continue to be committed to gardening/farming without agricultural chemicals or the use of synthetic fertilizers.

 Rachelle has been around seeds and gardening ever since she can remember and has been gardening ever since she was a kid, involved in some seed saving from a young age and attending Seedy Saturdays with Prairie Garden Seeds since about age 10.
-For the past 5 years she has been more involved with the work of growing, saving, and distributing seeds and is busy engaging as much as possible with gardening, seed saving, food and cooking, and reading about and discussing the politics of food and the difficulties of our highly centralized and unstable global food system.
-Rachelle has an indescribable love for growing food, saving seeds, exploring nonconventional plant foods, as well as for Latin American music and dance, and learning and speaking other languages (especially Spanish)!
+For the past 10 years she has been more involved with the work of growing, saving, and distributing seeds and is busy engaging as much as possible with gardening, seed saving, food and cooking, and reading about and discussing the politics of food and the difficulties of our highly centralized and unstable global food system.
+Rachelle has an indescribable love for people, growing food, saving seeds, exploring nonconventional plant foods, as well as for Latin American music and dance, and learning and speaking other languages (especially Spanish)!
 She is passionate about encouraging everyone to grow some food, save some seeds, and localize their diets as much as possible.
-Over the next few years, Rachelle plans to focus on taking over the family seed collection and business, while also figuring out the details of moving back to the family farm near Cochin.
+Rachelle has been taking over the family seed collection and business since about 2015, while also moving back to the family farm near Cochin in an off grid living situation very connected to the land.

 Jim has been gardening pretty well all his life.
 After graduating from university with a BA in Mathematics and living in Europe for six and a half years working as a gardener at a Jean Vanier L’Arche community, picking grapes in France and traveling around, he returned to the farm in 1977 to do what he knew best, garden and grow food.
 He began as a market gardener selling food before transitioning to growing and selling seeds instead.
 He sees himself as a regional seeds person encouraging people towards more self-sufficiency in terms of food.
 Prairie Garden Seeds issued its first seed catalogue in 1986 and is now into its 29th year in 2015.
 Jim believes in growing seeds not only for their utilitarian value but also for their relevance to our larger cultural values, in the stories of the people who introduced and grew them.
 He has been a board member of Seeds of Diversity Canada (our national seed saving organization) for about 10 years, including 2 years as chair.